Climate Change, COP26 and Endangered Species

 What Impacts a Species and Who is Accountable?

 Unlike other issues that affect the conservation status of a species, climate change is unique in how it impacts species.
-Not only is it unique in the ways it can impact different species such as altering a species habitat by warming oceans or by creating droughts, but it is also unique when determining who should be held accountable for the impact climate change is having on species.
+Not only is it unique in the ways it can impact different species such as altering a species habitat by warming oceans or by creating droughts, but it is also unique when determining who should be held accountable for the impact it is having on species.

 If a species such as an elephant is being impacted by poaching, it’s clear the poacher is directly responsible for the impact.
 If a species like the Baiji River dolphin is being impacted by pollution, then it’s clear it is those individuals who are polluting the Yangtze River (Chang Jiang) are accountable for the impact.